desertwitch/mirrorshuttle/README.md

         Default: false

+    --remove-empty
+        Optional.
+Remove empty mirror directories in `--mode=move`; only when used together with `--skip-empty` and no longer existing on the target.
+        While not a replacement for a full `--mode=init`, this setting can help weed out no longer existing directories between any two `--mode=move`s.

+        A major downside is that it also removes newly created directories within the mirror, those which do not contain files to be moved yet.
+        Hence, using only `--skip-empty` and doing proper `--mode=init`s is to always be preferred over using this for cleanup purposes in production.

+        Default: false

     --skip-failed
         Optional.
 Do not exit on non-fatal failures, skip the failed element and proceed instead; returns with a partial failure return code.